JustusWeyers/BIM-Vision/README.md

 ## Features

-- **3D Viewer**: Interactive IFC viewer with rotating building elements
+- **3D Viewer**: Interactive IFC viewer with property insights and highlighting of indivdual elements
 - **Rule Checking**: Automated rule validation for building elements via IDS
 - **Issue Tracking**: Create and manage issues tied to specific building elements.
 Create BCF Files with LLM and connect to Jira for tocket creation trough API
 - **LLM Integration**: AI explanations for rule violations and element properties and provides fixing assistance